Ne me quitte pas: Background

 "Ne me quitte pas" is considered by some as "Brel's ultimate classic".
 It was written after Brel's mistress "Zizou" (Suzanne Gabriello) threw him out of her life.
 Zizou was pregnant with Brel's child, but Brel refused to acknowledge the child as his own.
-Zizou later had an abortion due to Brel's actions.
-Brel first recorded the song on 11 September 1959, and it was released on his fourth album La Valse à mille temps.
+Zizou later had an illegal abortion against Brel's wishes due to his actions.
+Brel first recorded the song on 11 September 1959, and it was released on his fourth album La Valse à mille temps later that year.
 It was published by Warner-Chappell Publishing.
-In 1961 a Dutch-language version sung by Brel was released on the Philips label; entitled "Laat me niet alleen", with lyrics by Ernst van Altena, it was a B-side to Marieke (also a Dutch-language version).
+In 1961 a Dutch-language version sung by Brel was released on the Philips label; entitled "Laat me niet alleen", with lyrics by Ernst van Altena, it was the B-side to the Dutch-language version of "Marieke".
 Brel recorded "Ne me quitte pas" again as the title track of his 1972 album.

-In a 1966 interview, Brel said that "Ne me quitte pas" was not a love song, but rather "a hymn to the cowardice of men", and the degree to which they were willing to humiliate themselves.
-He knew, he said, that it would give pleasure to women who assumed it was a love song, and he understood that.
+In a 1966 interview, Brel said that "Ne me quitte pas" was not a love song, but rather "a hymn to the cowardice of men" and the degree to which they were willing to humiliate themselves, though he claimed to have known that it would give pleasure to women who assumed it was a love song.

-The lyrics "Moi, je t'offrirai des perles de pluie venues de pays où il ne pleut pas" ("I'll offer you rain pearls from lands where it does not rain") are sung to a theme borrowed from the second part, Lassan (Andante), of the Hungarian Rhapsody No. 6 by the composer Franz Liszt.
+The lyric "Moi, je t'offrirai des perles de pluie venues de pays où il ne pleut pas" ("I'll offer you rain pearls from lands where it does not rain") is sung to a theme adapted from the second part of Franz Liszt's Hungarian Rhapsody No. 6.

 Johnny Hallyday version

 French singer Johnny Hallyday released a live version of this song as a single in November 1984.
-It was recorded during his performances at Le Zénith.
+It was recorded during his performances at Le Zénith in Paris.
 The song was part of his 1984 album Johnny Hallyday au Zénith.